mailmodo-hamburger

 Here are some tips for designing compelling CTA buttons:

-• Contrasting colors: Make your CTA buttons stand out by using colors that contrast with the overall color scheme of your newsletter.
+• Make your CTA buttons stand out by using colour contrast that goes with the overall color scheme of your newsletter.
 This draws attention to the button.

-• Action-oriented language: Use action verbs that prompt readers to act.
+• Use action verbs that prompt readers to act.
 Phrases like "Shop Now," "Sign Up," "Get Started," or "Learn More" indicate precisely what action you want them to take.

-• Button placement: Ensure that your CTA buttons are strategically placed within your email.
+• Ensure your CTA buttons are strategically placed within your email.
 Position them prominently but without overwhelming the rest of the content.

-• A/B testing: Experiment with different CTA button designs, colors, and text to determine what resonates best with your audience.
-It can help you understand which CTAs drive the most engagement.
+• Experiment with different CTA button designs, colors, and text to determine what resonates best with your target audience.

 Airbnb Newsletter 2